mirana71/DotaReportBot/README.md

 # DotaReportBot

+## THIS HAS BEEN FIXED.
+REPORT BOT DOESN'T WORK!
 Open source of reportbot by me.
 Sending only 800k reports.
 You can improve it or make something new with code.

 Mail.dll <br />